Table of Contents

 For huge storage option you can also go for a choice between a laptop or desktop?

-HDD might be the choice, if one needs a lot of storage in less price and don’t care for comparative performance.
-SSD might be choice, if you are willing to pay extra for fast performance.
+HDD might be the choice if one needs a lot of storage at less price and doesn’t care for comparative performance.
+SSD might be chosen, if you are willing to pay extra for fast performance.

 Do comment below, How much storage do I need on my Laptop and your profession.